Education in Hong Kong: Class size

-In early days, many primary schools in Hong Kong offered half-day schooling, splitting by AM and PM to handle the demand.
-The two sessions were usually treated as separate school entities with two different headmasters.
-To make up for the time of shortened half days, students were sometimes required to attend alternate Saturdays.
-Most primary schools are gradually moving to full school day systems as government policy aims to phase out half-day schooling over time as resource permits.
+In the past, many primary schools in Hong Kong adopted a half-day schooling system to accommodate the high demand for education.
+This arrangement involved splitting the school day into two sessions, with separate headmasters overseeing each session.
+To compensate for the reduced school hours, students were occasionally required to attend school on alternate Saturdays.
+In line with government policy, half-day schooling was gradually phased out as resources allowed.
+Most schools have now transitioned towards full-day school systems.

-Due to the drop in birth rate in recent years, many primary schools were forced to cut classes, cut teachers and even close down.
-There have been debates that one should seize the opportunity to promote small class teaching, in order to mitigate the pressure of teachers, class and school reductions, on top of improving ratio of students to teachers.
+In recent years, the decline in birth rate has had a significant impact on primary schools, leading to class reductions.
+This has sparked debates on the potential benefits of promoting small class teaching.
+Proponents posit that implementing small class sizes would help alleviate the pressures faced by teachers and address the challenges arising from reduced student-to-teacher ratios, class sizes, and school capacities.

 Discipline

 Good behaviour has always been emphasised in Hong Kong, to the point that it is sometimes said to hinder pupils' development.
 Misbehaviour is recorded and shown on school reports.
 The Education Bureau (EDB) provides the 'Guidelines for Student Disciplines' to schools to as guidance in creating a disciplined education environment.
 It outlines the principles and policies regarding student discipline, the organisational structure of a school discipline team, the roles and responsibilities of the discipline master and mistress, and discipline strategies illustrated with case studies.